Find out what Atlas Copco is doing locally.

-Atlas Copco is part of the “Wallenberg Ecosystem," set up to push scientific boundaries.
-The dividends we generate contribute to a flow where billions of SEK are granted to research and education, resulting in new insights for the benefit of people and industrial development.
-In this interview, Peter Wallenberg Jr. explains how it all works.
+Atlas Copco is part of the “Wallenberg Ecosystem”, set up to push scientific boundaries.
+The dividends we generate contribute to a flow where billions of SEK are granted to research and education, resulting in new insights for the benefit of people, industrial development and for the betterment of Sweden.
+In this interview, Peter Wallenberg Jr explains how it all works.

 Since Atlas Copco was first founded in the early 1870s, our development has been tightly linked to the Wallenberg family.
 André Oscar Wallenberg was one of our founding fathers, and the family foundations remain our largest shareholder through their holding in Investor AB.